 Since Takács knows we are, at the very least, familiar with the dystopian tales of Aldous Huxley with Brave New World and more importantly, George Orwell’s 1984, 984: Prisoner of the Future dispenses with long-winded set ups in establishing how The Movement came into power and gets right into it: how affluent businessman Tom Weston became “984” by way of his entries in a ratty diary from the walls of his prison cell, which triggers a series of flashbacks to the mind games played by Warden Dr. Fontaine (the steely-excellent Don Francks (his work dates back to ’60s TV’s The Man From Uncle), his interrogator.

-Don’t let the fact that this Canadian TV tale fell into public domain due to a lack of legal due diligence on the part of the CBC deter you.
-This is a quality work by Tibor Takács that rises above the usual public domain odds ‘n’ sods on DVD these box sets that brings the ol’ ’80s video store shelves to your home.
+Don’t let the fact that this Canadian TV tale fell into, it seems, public domain territory due to a lack of legal due diligence on the part of the CBC, deter you from watching.
+This is a quality work by Tibor Takács that rises above the usual public domain or still legal, yet forgotten, odds ‘n’ sods from the VHS-era finding a new, digital home on these DVD box sets that brings the ol’ ’80s video store shelves to the abode.

 And be sure to join us as we examine Tibor’s career and films with our “Drive-In Friday” featurette.